-- 3.12.
+- 3.10.
+"Minimal Risk Condition (MRC)" means a stable and stopped state of the vehicle that reduces the risk of a crash. - 3.11.
+"Operational Design Domain (ODD)" means the operating conditions under which an ADS feature is specifically designed to function. - 3.12.
 "Other road user (ORU)" means an entity in the ADS vehicle environment capable of motion and coordinated interaction with the ADS vehicle. - 3.13.
 "Priority vehicle" means a vehicle subject to exemptions, authorizations, and/or right-of-way under traffic laws while performing a specified function. - 3.14.
 "Real time" means the actual time during which a process or event occurs. - 3.15.
 "Road-safety agent" means a human being engaged in directing traffic, enforcing traffic laws, maintaining/constructing roadways, and/or responding to traffic incidents. - 3.16.
 "Traffic scenario" means a description of one or more real-world driving situations that may occur during a given trip. - 3.16.1.
 "Nominal scenario" means a traffic scenario representing usual and/or expected objects, object behaviours and/or road conditions. - 3.16.2.
 "Critical scenario" means a traffic scenario representing unusual and/or unexpected objects, object behaviours, and/or road conditions. - 3.16.3.
 "Failure scenario" means a traffic scenario representing a system failure that compromises the capability of the ADS to perform the entire DDT. - 3.17.
-"Transition of control (TOC)" means a procedure by which the ADS transfers performance of the DDT to an ADS vehicle user. - 3.18. "(ADS) User" means a human being using an ADS where dynamic control of the vehicle is entirely maintained on a sustained basis by the ADS performance of the DDT. - 3.19.
+"Transition of control (TOC)" means a procedure by which the ADS involves the user in performance of the DDT. - 3.18. "(ADS) User" means a human being using an ADS where dynamic control of the vehicle is entirely maintained on a sustained basis by the ADS performance of the DDT. - 3.19.
 "Useful life (of an ADS vehicle)" means the duration during which an ADS vehicle is in an operational state under which it may be driven on public roads regardless of the operational state of the ADS. - 4.
 ADS Documentation